Taking control of your superannuation by managing your own SMSF can be empowering, but comes with risk and responsibility.

 ETFs provide SMSF investors with an easier and transparent path to wider portfolio diversification and the ability to access a variety of asset classes, markets and economic sectors with different risk and growth profiles.

-Due to the many options available, it is often helpful to speak to your advisor around the construction of your portfolio.
-The CommSec Advisory team can discuss how you might invest using ETFs as part of your SMSF portfolio to achieve your desired strategy.
+CommSec has an ETF screener tool that allows customers to filter based on a number of basic and advanced criteria such as asset class, regions and strategies.
+It may be helpful to speak to your advisor around the construction of your portfolio and discuss how you might invest using ETFs as part of your SMSF portfolio to achieve your desired strategy.

 1 SMSF Association